 - Super Fine Brown Rice Flour: This is the key to the structure of artisan bread rolls.
 I recommend using super fine brown rice flour since regular ground brown rice flour will give the buns a gritty texture.
 I do NOT recommend using white rice flour since it is lower in protein and will cause a gummy texture in the dough.

-- Sorghum Flour: Sorghum Flour is high in protein, soft flour with light color.
+- Sorghum Flour: Sorghum Flour is high in protein, soft flour with a light color.
 It helps the rolls to get their light texture but also a depth of flavor.

 - Tapioca Starch/Flour: Tapioca starch/flour gives baked goods a chewy texture, as well as, contributes to the browning.
 Without added starch, these gluten free artisan bread rolls will be dense and dry.

 - Fine Yellow Corn Meal: Corn Meal is a fine ground meal (coarse flour) ground from dried corn.
 It gives the bread rolls a wonderful texture and flavor.
 This is not the same as cornstarch.
-It is the same product like I use in my Gluten Free Sweet Cornbread Recipe.
+It is the same product I use in my Gluten Free Sweet Cornbread Recipe.

 Whole Psyllium Husks: This ingredient helps to reduce the crumbly structure often found in gluten-free baked goods.
 It also gives the dough a wheat-like texture.
 I only use Whole Psyllium Husks in my gluten-free bread recipes.
 I have NOT tested this recipe with Psyllium Husk sold in powder form.